CodosaurusLLC/CodosaurusLLC.github.io/speaking.md

 that aren't a royal PITA to get to, and reimbursing my travel expenses.&nbsp;
-(I generally do not do _remote_ conferences, unless they are within three timezones of US-East.)&nbsp;
+(I generally do not do _remote_ conferences, unless they are within three timezones of my home.)&nbsp;
 Mostly I speak on
 software quality,
 techniques conducive to it,